stposey92/jobcreationblog/README.md

 ![Select Firm Age](Selection_316.png)

-# Creating Figure 1
+# Getting and manipulating the data
-We will illustrate how to generate Figure 1 using R. Users wishing to use Javascript, SAS, or Excel, or Python, can achieve the same goal using the tool of their choice.
+We will illustrate how to generate Figure 1 using R (R Core Team, 2016).
+Users wishing to use Javascript, SAS, or Excel, or Python, can achieve the same goal using the tool of their choice.
 Note that we will use the full CSV file at [http://www2.census.gov/ces/bds/firm/bds_f_age_release.csv](), but users might also want to consult the [https://www.census.gov/data/developers/data-sets/business-dynamics.html](BDS API).

 ```r